Skip to content

 Planning & History

-• Planning: Enable multi-step planning and coordinated tool orchestration.
+• Planning: Enable multi-step planning and coordinated tool orchestration before executing actions.

 • Messages Count: How many recent messages to include from history.